Aliases for TRMT12 Gene

 TRMT12 (TRNA Methyltransferase 12 Homolog) is a Protein Coding gene.
 Diseases associated with TRMT12 include Noma.
-Among its related pathways are Gene Expression and tRNA processing.
+Among its related pathways are tRNA processing and Gene Expression.
 Gene Ontology (GO) annotations related to this gene include transferase activity.

 UniProtKB/Swiss-Prot for TRMT12 Gene

 S-adenosyl-L-methionine-dependent transferase that acts as a component of the wybutosine biosynthesis pathway.
 Wybutosine is a hyper modified guanosine with a tricyclic base found at the 3-position adjacent to the anticodon of eukaryotic phenylalanine tRNA.
 Catalyzes the transfer of the alpha-amino-alpha-carboxypropyl (acp) group from S-adenosyl-L-methionine to the C-7 position of 4-demethylwyosine (imG-14) to produce wybutosine-86.